corda/corda/docs/source/api-service-classes.rst

 managed by the Service.

-Also the ``AppServiceHub`` provides ability for ``CordaService`` to subscribe for lifecycle events of the node, such that it will get notified about node finished initialisation and when the node is shutting down such that ``CordaService`` will be able to perform clean-up of some critical resources.
+Also the ``AppServiceHub`` provides ability for ``CordaService`` to subscribe for lifecycle events of the node, such that it will get notified about node finishing initialisation and when the node is shutting down such that ``CordaService`` will be able to perform clean-up of some critical resources.
 For more details please have refer to KDocs for ``ServiceLifecycleObserver``.

 Retrieving a Service